apache/druid/distribution/asf-release-process-guide.md

         date: 2019-08-15
 ```

-3. From incubator-druid-website-src, run `./release.sh 0.16.0-incubating 0.16.0-incubating`, replacing `0.16.0-incubating` where the first argument is the release version and 2nd argument is commitish.
+3. From incubator-druid-website-src, run `./release.sh 0.16.0-incubating 0.16.0-incubating`, replacing `0.16.0-incubating` where the first argument is the release version and 2nd argument is commit-ish.
 This script will:

 * checkout the tag of the Druid release version
 * build the docs for that version into incubator-druid-website-src